Logitech Designs New Wireless Charging Stand For Apple’s iPhones

 “Guilherme Rambo, a writer at 9to5 Mac, recently went searching through beta versions of iOS 12 and discovered an icon within the OS appearing to represent a larger version of the iPhone X, which is being dubbed the iPhone X Plus,” the report stated.

-Many tech enthusiasts also believe Apple will be including a budget-friendly iPhone with a similar design to the current iPhone X but it will be made with a LCD screen as opposed to the OLED screens that will be found on the higher end devices.
+Many tech enthusiasts also believe Apple will be including a budget-friendly iPhone with a similar design to the current iPhone X but it will be made with an LCD screen instead of the OLED screens that will be found on the higher-end devices.

-It’s rumored that the budget-friendly device will be announced with the more expensive iPhones but may encounter shipping delays.
+It’s also rumored that the budget-friendly device will be announced with the more expensive iPhones but may encounter shipping delays.
 According to BGR, there have been unconfirmed reports of “manufacturing difficulties” that could possibly delay the release of Apple’s more affordable phone until late November.